Table of Contents ×

 #12.
 Amazon Fulfillment Center Tour with AWS

-An office or working environment tour can help learners get nuances and insights of what actually happens behind the curtain.
+An office or working environment tour can help learners get nuances and insights into what actually happens behind the curtain.

 A tour video from Amazon would make a perfect training video for their new employees who still need a lot of information about AWS.